 However, there are many people who are believers but who do not wholeheartedly obey God, and so they mix their godly belief with evil behavior.
 Those people will have lesser positions in the future kingdom and will serve those who have positions of greater authority in the Kingdom (cp.
 Ezek.
 44:10-16).

 [For more on the future Kingdom of Christ on earth, see Appendix 3, “Christ’s Future Kingdom on earth.”
 For more on the annihilation of the wicked in the Lake of Fire, see Appendix 5, “Annihilation in the Lake of Fire.”
 For more on people getting rewarded in the future in proportion to what they have done in this life, see commentary on 2 Cor.
-5:10, “good or worthless”].
+5:10, “good or evil”].